-First-year PhD students (cycle 38): students are required to attend at least 1 seminar of their choice per month among those offered by the CMCC and by the Department of Environmental Sciences, Informatics and Statistics (DAIS) and the Department of Economics (DEC), related to climate issues.
-PhD students from the second year onwards (cycles 37, 36 and 35): students are required to attend at least 20 seminars of their choice per year among those offered by CMCC and the DAIS and DEC Departments, related to climate issues.
+First-year PhD students (cycle 39): students are required to attend at least 1 seminar of their choice per month among those offered by the CMCC and by the Department of Environmental Sciences, Informatics and Statistics (DAIS) and the Department of Economics (DEC), as well as any other seminar relevant to a PhD's student researcher offered by other Universities or research centers.
+Internal PhD seminars organized the students in this program also qualify.
+Attendance will be monitored through a register.

+PhD students from the second year onwards (cycles 38, 37 and 36): students are required to attend at least 20 seminars of their choice per year among those offered by the CMCC and by the Department of Environmental Sciences, Informatics and Statistics (DAIS) and the Department of Economics (DEC), as well as any other seminar relevant to a PhD's student researcher offered by other Universities or research centers.
+Internal PhD seminars organized the students in this program also qualify.